Office of the President

-President Mitchel Wallerstein brings an extensive career in public policy and higher education to his role as president of Baruch College.
-For the past seven years, he has served as the Dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, which is the nation’s leading graduate school of public and international affairs and social science.
+Baruch College President Mitchel Wallerstein brings a rich, extensive career in higher education, public policy, and philanthropy to his leadership of the college.
+He came to Baruch in 2010 after serving for seven years as the Dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, the nation's leading graduate school of public and international affairs and social science.
 Other career highlights include: Vice President, John D. and Catherine T. MacArthur Foundation; Deputy Assistant Secretary of Defense for Counterproliferation Policy and Senior Representative for Trade Security Policy, U.S. Department of Defense; Deputy Executive Officer, National Research Council, National Academies of Sciences and Engineering; Academic positions at the National Defense University, Johns Hopkins University, Georgetown University, George Washington University, the College of the Holy Cross and Massachusetts Institute of Technology.
 A native New Yorker, President Wallerstein holds PhD and MS degrees in political science from MIT, an MPA from Syracuse University, and an AB from Dartmouth College.
 President Wallerstein is married with two grown children, one of whom is a resident of New York City.
 For more career highlights, see his full bio.

 Provost and Senior Vice President for Academic Affairs

 David P. Christy became Provost and Senior Vice President for Academic Affairs of Baruch College in July, 2013.
 He came to Baruch from California Polytechnic State University, where he served as Dean of the Orfalea College of Business.
 Provost Christy earned his Ph.D. in business administration and his M.Ed. in science education from the University of Georgia.
 His undergraduate degree in biology and chemistry was earned at the University of Dayton.